Lane’s End Labradoodles

 Behaviour and socialisation

-We adopt the Puppy Culture training guide for raising our pups to help develop emotionally and behaviourally balanced and confident puppies, ready to explore their human environment.
+I am guided by the Puppy Culture training guide for raising our pups to help develop emotionally and behaviourally balanced and confident puppies, ready to explore their human environment.
 From birth, our puppies have continued exposure to handling and new experiences as part of their development.
-Our pups are raised in the house alongside our other dogs and teenagers, we live on acreage with ducks and chickens.
-They are desensitised to the…
+Our pups are…

 Health